France 24: Criticism

 On 27 March 2023, Burkina Faso ordered the cessation of France 24's broadcasting on its territory.
 This decision was made following the airing of an interview with the leader of Al-Qaeda in the Islamic Maghreb (AQIM).
 Burkinabé authorities accused France 24 of providing "a platform for legitimizing terrorist actions and hate speech propagated to fulfill the malicious intentions of this organization in Burkina Faso."
 The announcement was made by government spokesperson Jean-Emmanuel Ouedraogo.
 The French authorities contested the decision, saying they had a "consistent and resolute commitment to press freedom."
 A European Union spokesperson also considered this commitment as compatible with the fight against terrorism.
 The government of Niger also suspended France 24 following the 2023 Nigerien coup d'état.

 On 27 July 2023, the state-owned Algeria Press Service openly criticized the channel in an article, labeling it a "trash channel" and stated it is "controlled by the Élysée", in response to its reporting on the 2023 North Africa wildfires.
 The agency accused France 24 of slanted coverage regarding the aid provided and measures taken, focusing solely on the Kabylia region and singling out Algeria, even though the fires affected the wider Mediterranean basin.

+On September 17, 2026, France 24's broadcast was suspended and the press accreditation of all correspondents, special envoys, and correspondents was withdrawn by the HAC after qualifying the Guinean president Mamadi Doumbouya of a coup-leading president, whereas he was elected president in the presidential elections held on December 28, 2025.